 - (a) Time to Serve and File a Brief. - (1) The appellant must serve and file a brief within 40 days after the record is filed.
 The appellee must serve and file a brief within 30 days after the appellant's brief is served.
 The appellant may serve and file a reply brief within 14 days after service of the appellee's brief but a reply brief must be filed at least 3 days before argument, unless the court, for good cause, allows a later filing. - (2) The Court may, upon motion or sua sponte, order an expedited briefing schedule and shorten the time to serve and file briefs.
-The Court may extend time to serve and file a brief or permit a party to serve and file a late brief upon motion pursuant to Rule 31-1. - (b) Number of Copies.
-If a document is to be filed manually rather than electronically, an original and 4 copies must be filed. - (c) Consequence of Failure to File.
+The Court may extend time to serve and file a brief or permit a party to serve and file a late brief upon motion pursuant to Rule 31-1. - (b) [Reserved] - (c) Consequence of Failure to File.
 If an appellant fails to timely file a brief, an appellee may move to dismiss the appeal.
 An appellee who fails to file a brief will not be heard at oral argument unless the Court grants permission.